The 20 Best Laryngeal Nerve Damage Doctors Near Me in Columbia, MD

 Offers Telehealth

 Kevin Motz is fellowship-trained in laryngology and sleep medicine.
 His clinical practice focuses on the management of airway and voice disorders, with a particular emphasis on the management of laryngotracheal stenosis and idiopathic subglottic stenosis.
 Additionally, Dr. Motz sees patients with obstructive sleep apnea who are intolerant of continuous positive airway pressure (CPAP), offering surgical and nonsurgical approaches to care.
 His research interests include investigating immunologic mechanisms promoting fibrosis in laryngotracheal stenosis.
 Specifically, he is focused on determining how innate and adaptive immune cells influence fibroblast activation, function and, ultimately, wound healing in the larynx and trachea.
 In addition, Dr. Motz is exploring identifying unique physiologic biomarkers in patients with obstructive sleep apnea, which may predict a successful response to non-CPAP therapies.
 Dr. Motz is rated as an Experienced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Subglottic Stenosis, Recurrent Respiratory Papillomatosis, Obstructive Sleep Apnea, Gastrostomy, and Laryngectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Subglottic Stenosis, Recurrent Respiratory Papillomatosis, Obstructive Sleep Apnea, Gastrostomy, and Laryngectomy.
+Dr. Motz is board certified in Head And Neck Surgery.

 Experienced in Laryngeal Nerve Damage